cpske/ISP/logging/logging-practice.md

     * which log messages are printed?
     * Looking only at the log messages, can you tell which log messages were created by which logger?

-2. Set the *threshold* logging level for the `root` logger to INFO and `foo` logger to DEBUG and run again:
+2. Change the *threshold* level for the root logger to INFO and foo logger to DEBUG and run again:
     ```python
     # root logger
     logger = logging.getLogger()